Original Issuance Date: September 14, 2016

 Compensating Control: A data security measure that is designed to satisfy the requirement for some other security measure that is deemed too difficult or impractical to implement and that meets the intent and rigor of the original control.

+These standards establish a minimum baseline for data classification across UW System.
+Each institution shall identify a qualified Data Steward(s) for each data domain controlled by the institution.
+For the purpose of these standards, it is the responsibility of the Data Steward to work with Security, Privacy, and/or Data Officers to assure that the data is classified appropriately.

 i.
-Each institution shall identify a qualified data steward(s) for each data domain controlled by the institution.
-For the purpose of these procedures, it is the responsibility of the data steward to work with Security, Privacy, and/or Data Officers to assure that the data is classified appropriately.
+UW System will provide Data Steward training materials.
+Each institution shall train their Data Stewards to ensure that they understand their responsibilities and to enhance consistent classification of data.

 ii.
-Each institution shall provide training for their data stewards to ensure they understand their responsibilities and to enhance consistent classification of data..
+Each data steward must identify the major system(s) where their data resides, classify those systems according to the classifications defined in UW System Administrative Policy 1031, Information Security: Data Classification and Protection, document this classification in a hard copy or electronic format, and ensure appropriate controls and implemented.

 iii.
-Each data steward must identify the major system(s) where their data resides, classify those systems according to the classifications defined in UW System Administrative Policy 1031, Information Security: Data Classification, document this classification in a hard copy or electronic format, and implement appropriate controls.

-iv.
-Data stewards shall review data classification(s) at least annually.
+Data stewards shall review data classification(s) at least annually (365 days).

-v.
-Data covered by the Family Educational Rights and Privacy Act (FERPA) may contain elements from multiple classifications (i.e. data domains).
-The composition of these data domains may result in either a moderate or a high risk data classification.
+Data covered by the Family Educational Rights and Privacy Act (FERPA) may contain elements from multiple classifications (i.e. data sets).
+The composition of these data sets may result in either a moderate or a high risk data classification.
 In these cases, protections prescribed by federal law will take precedence.

 - information referenced in s.
 134.98, Wis.
 Stats..
 An individual’s last name and the individual’s first name or first initial, in combination with and linked to any of the following elements, if the element is not publicly available information and is not encrypted, redacted, or altered in a manner that renders the element unreadable: